ajgoldstein/Natural-Language-Processing/README.md

 ## Assignments Overview

-All the assignments were in written in Python, but in most cases the use of libraries like scikit-learn and NLTK were restricted and it was required to implement complex functions from scratch.
+All the assignments were in written in Python, but in most cases the use of libraries like scikit-learn and NLTK were restricted and it was <b>required to implement complex functions from scratch</b>.

-For each assignment, I've organized my code into well-commented and easily-readable Jupyter notebooks.
-All the relevant files (including datasets used, .py Python scripts, and .txt result summaries) can be downloaded through each project's .zip file.
+For each assignment, I've organized my code into <b>well-commented and easily-readable Jupyter notebooks</b>.
+Additionally, all the relevant files (including datasets used, .py Python scripts, and .txt result summaries) can be downloaded through each project's .zip file.

 ## Assignment #1
 ### 1) Sentence Boundary Detection